jangler/lgbtasm/README.md

 # Lua Game Boy: The Assembler

-who even knows what this is

-the good:
+The good:

-- converts assembly to machine code
+- Converts assembly to machine code
-- converts machine code to assembly
+- Converts machine code to assembly
-- lua 5.1 compatible
+- Lua 5.1 compatible

-the bad:
+The bad:

-- not very tested
+- Not very tested
-- has no notion of labels
+- Has no notion of labels
-- it's only a module and nothing executable
+- It's only a module and nothing executable

-## usage
+## Usage

+This module uses bgb / no$gmb syntax, although instruction arguments can optionally be prefixed with `$`.
+In other words, `ld a,3f` and `ld a,$3f` are both acceptable.
+Additionally, `a,` can be omitted from mnemonics—so `ld 3f` is also valid.
+Instructions and arguments are case-insensitive.

+The characters in `/#;-` all begin inline comments, although instruction delimiter status overrides comment character status in the `compile()` function.

 ### `compile(block, delimiters)`

-parses a series of instructions and returns the block as a byte string. the optional `delimiters` argument determines what characters can separate instructions in the input; it defaults to `'\n'`. generates an error if an instruction does not match any mnemonic, or if an invalid argument is given to an instruction.
+Parses a series of instructions and returns the equivalent machine code as a byte string.
+The optional `delimiters` argument determines what characters can separate instructions in the input; it defaults to `'\n'`.
+Generates an error if an instruction does not match any mnemonic, or if an invalid argument is given to an instruction.

 ```
 > lgbtasm = require 'lgbtasm'